matshiu/matshiu/README.md

 ### Hi, I'm Matthew 👋

-I have been a hobbyist software developer for most of my life.
+I've been a hobbyist software developer most of my life.
 My dream is to one day work on developing an indie video game.
 I strongly support free and open source projects.